wso2/docs-is/en/docs/quick-starts/mfa-sample.md

 ----

-(TODO: dev-portal-content)

 ## Add a user

 1. Add a new user called "Alex" with login permission.
-For instructions, see [Adding Users and Roles](insertlink).
+For instructions, see [Adding Users](../../../guides/identity-lifecycles/admin-creation-workflow/) and [Adding Roles](../../../guides/identity-lifecycles/add-user-roles/).

 2. Click **Users and Roles > List** and edit Alex's **User Profile**.